jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 ### Needs

 All I needed was a static website that I could easily add content to.
-So what I should have done was another Wordpress or Wix site, but I program with React/Node at work and didn't feel like going back to Wordpress with all its PHP hooks (I'm 2 years out of date on Wordpress' tech stack, so they might have moved on by now).

-All the pages/routes I was initially planning on having were: Home/About/Contact and Publications/Posters/Talks/Resume.
+So what I should have done was another Wordpress or Wix site, but I program with React/Node at work and didn't feel like going back to Wordpress with all its garbage PHP hooks.
+All the pages/routes I was initially planning on having were: Home and CV.
 In hindsight, I should have just gone with that.

 ### React-Create-App